resistance-protocol/litepaper/README.md

 - Changing bond volume per time unit.
 Implications of changing bond volume is to sell more or less bonds, eventually showing reflexive results relative to current market conditions.
 Requires majority vote on chain.
-- Sending excess reserves to a trusted beneficiary multisig.
-Implications of spending under-utilized excess reserves is to forfeit further PF increase once it becomes unattainable to do so any further.
-Requires majority vote on chain.
 - Increasing PF and PC.
 Implications of increasing PF is for RSX to never be cheaper than PF ever again.
 Available for anyone to execute as soon as the system guarantees full backing at the new level.